 Pastries and pages

 ‘What Are You Reading?” explores the lives of our local community through the books they love.
-In this edition, we meet Gabriella Rios, a pastry chef whose journey from high school baker to a.m. sous chef at White Hart Provisions is flavored by heritage, passion, and a deep respect for the culinary craft.
+In this edition, we meet Gabby Rios, a pastry chef whose journey from high school baker to a.m. sous chef at White Hart Provisions is flavored by heritage, passion, and a deep respect for the culinary craft.

-In her junior year of high school, Gabriella Rios discovered she had a knack for baking.
+In her junior year of high school, Gabby Rios discovered she had a knack for baking.
 “Holiday Collections” was one of the first cookbooks Rios spent time with, learning how to perfect brownies, cookies, and especially cupcakes.

 For International Food Day at her high school, she made a classic French chocolate truffle.
 This memory marks the beginning of her decision to be a chef.